Sunday, March 29, 2009

 This will probably be my most biased review to date.
-Tim Urmston (the pastor of Vineyard Westside) and I worked together years ago at Vineyard Community Church in Springdale, Ohio.
+Tim Urmston (the lead pastor of Vineyard Westside at the time of my visit) and I worked together years ago at Vineyard Community Church in Springdale, Ohio.
 Tim gave me my first shot teaching in a Christian context at Alpha way back in 2002.
 He started Vineyard Westside right around the same time Aaron Wright and I launched D’VINE.
 Plus, he’s just a swell fella.

-I was actually pretty apprehensive about attending Vineyard Westside.
+I was actually pretty apprehensive about attending Vineyard Westside (www.vineyardwestside.com).
 For one, the west side of Cincinnati scares me.
 It’s like a whole different world over there.
-Not so much the people or neighborhoods (both are nice).
+Not so much the people or neighborhoods (both are perfectly fine).
 Even though it is technically Cincinnati, it feels like a hundred miles away.

 The other reason is because I know people at Vineyard Westside, so visiting in order to “critique” or “judge” seemed weird.
 I felt much less anonymous than I have up to this point in the experiment.
 I considered wearing a fake mustache and glasses, but that would have required way too much work.